Coronary artery disease in rheumatoid arthritis: Epidemiology, pathogenesis, and risk factors

-The prevalence of atherosclerotic coronary artery disease (CAD) is increased in patients with chronic inflammatory diseases affecting connective tissue, particularly those with systemic lupus erythematosus or rheumatoid arthritis (RA).
+The prevalence of atherosclerotic coronary artery disease (CAD) is increased in patients with chronic inflammatory diseases such as systemic lupus erythematosus or rheumatoid arthritis (RA).

 The epidemiologic evidence, possible pathogenetic mechanisms, and clinical relevance of CAD in RA will be reviewed here.
 The impact of CAD on the management of RA; other cardiac manifestations of RA, including pericarditis, myocarditis, atrioventricular block, valvular regurgitation, embolic events, and rheumatoid nodules; and the general clinical manifestations of RA are presented separately.
-(See "Coronary artery disease in rheumatoid arthritis: Diagnostic and therapeutic implications" and "Overview of the systemic and nonarticular manifestations of rheumatoid arthritis", section on 'Cardiac disease' and "Rheumatoid nodules", section on 'Cardiac nodules' and "Clinical features of rheumatoid arthritis".)
+(See "Coronary artery disease in rheumatoid arthritis: Implications for prevention and management" and "Overview of the systemic and nonarticular manifestations of rheumatoid arthritis", section on 'Cardiac disease' and "Rheumatoid nodules", section on 'Cardiac nodules' and "Clinical manifestations of rheumatoid arthritis".)

 An increased risk of premature death is observed in patients with rheumatoid arthritis (RA).
 This is largely due to cardiovascular disease, particularly coronary artery disease (CAD).
 (See "Disease outcome and functional capacity in rheumatoid arthritis", section on 'Comorbidity and mortality'.)